angulardart/site-angulardart/src/_tutorials/low-level-html/connect-dart-html.md

 </div>

-To write a Dart web app,
-you need to understand
-several topics&mdash;the DOM tree, nodes, elements, HTML, and the Dart language and libraries.
+To write a low-level web app with Dart, you need to understand several topics&mdash;the DOM tree, nodes, elements, HTML, and the Dart language and libraries.